nanxstats/hdnom-appmaker/about.md

+# About

+Please edit me.

+## Disclaimer

-# About this nomogram
+Disclaimer about using this nomogram app.

-This nomogram app is proudly made by hdnom-appmaker.